 Turkey meat is a sort of ‘all purpose protein’, which you can have in various ways, such as in sandwiches, burgers, tacos and many more ways.
 It is considered as one of the best natural sources of cataract prevention because of abundance of zinc and B-vitamin niacin.

 Moderately added lean beef in your diet can improve your eye health.
-Zinc is an important mineral found naturally in beef, known to help body with better absorption of vitamin A, which may play a role in minimizing the risks of advanced AMD.
+Zinc is an important mineral found naturally in beef, known to help the body with better absorption of vitamin A, which may play a role in minimizing the risks of advanced AMD.

 Two of the most powerful antioxidants for eye protection, lutein and zeaxanthin, are found generously in egg yolks, just like in leafy green vegetables.
-When you have them in your omelet, you’re increasing your chances of antioxidant absorption because of the high fat content of eggs.
+When you have them in your omelet, you’re increasing your chances of antioxidant absorption because of the high-fat content of eggs.
 You also get ample vitamin D in egg yolk, which is believed to be helpful against macular degeneration.

 3: Veggies and Fruits